bcomnes/gd/README.md

 Here are some other interesting properties:

 - `go get` fetches a new dependency into $GOPATH.
-It never places it in the vendor directory, so `gd` must handle this somehow.
+It never places it in the vendor directory, so `gv` must handle this somehow.
 - `go get` fetches submodules recursively.
 This mechanism provides the only built in way to specify a particular version of a dependency through the use of pinned git submodules.
 - Any missing packages end up in the global $GOPATH.
 This isn't great, but its the default behavior.
 Don't try to guard this.
 This can only be solved through vendoring, so dependencies written to guard for this are the solution.